 - Simplicity: The information is clear.
 “A picture is worth a thousand words”.
 The reader understands the information at hand immediately.

-- Brevity: The message is short and clear, and no unnecessary information is visible.
+- Brevity: The message is short and clear, and no unnecessary information is displayed.

-- Colour: to draw the reader’s attention to the most important pieces of information, clear and easy-to-understand color palettes are used.
+- Color: to draw the reader’s attention to the most important pieces of information, clear and easy-to-understand color palettes are used.

-- Aesthetics: The graphics are lively, well-designed and pleasant to look at.
+- Aesthetics: The graphics are lively, well-designed and generally pleasant to look at.

 All of these visualizations are also very informative.
 Readers can quickly learn about the information at hand.
-Some visualizations let readers go even further, interacting with the data that is presented to them.
+Some visualizations let readers go even further by interacting with the data that is presented to them.